-In the past year, Bitcoin has undergone a meteoric rise in value, from around US$700 a year ago to its current valuation above US$4000.
+Back in 2017, Bitcoin underwent a meteoric rise in value, from around US$700 to above US$18,000.
+Then in 2021, Bitcoin started its ascent to a new high of over US$62,000, a record high which was then broken one year later in 2022.
 Some analysts predict that a single Bitcoin will one day be worth more than US$500,000.
-Bitcoin is quickly picking up speed as one of the hottest assets on the market.
+Bitcoin has proven itself as one of the hottest assets on the market.

 Perhaps you’re interested in buying Bitcoins to hold as a long-term investment, or as a way to invest in other so-called “altcoins” that can only be purchased with Bitcoin.
 Historically, the process of acquiring Bitcoin has required some technical know-how, a gap that has traditionally kept many interested parties from investing in Bitcoin.
 As cryptocurrency has risen in popularity, however, many reputable and user-friendly options for buying and storing Bitcoin have come onto the scene.

 Bitcoins cannot be stored in a bank (with the exception of Revolut), and their safety is ultimately in the hands of the user who holds them.
 Therefore, it is imperative to research the tools that you use to interact with your Bitcoins to ensure their security.
 In this post, we’ll discuss the different methods that can be used to buy, sell and store Bitcoins securely.
 If you live in the UK, then read our UK-specific guide here.

 Method One: Purchasing or Selling Bitcoins on an Online Exchange

 Buying or selling Bitcoins on an online exchange is the easiest and most popular way to trade them.
 When choosing an exchange, it’s important to keep a few things in mind.
 What kind of reputation does the exchange have?
 How long has this exchange been operating successfully?
 What type of security does this exchange utilize to protect users’ personal information and assets, and has this security ever failed?